ZaiKuku/ntu-book/README.md

   - Log in with the following credentials:
     - Username: admin
-    - Password: password (Can be changed in the .env)
+    - Password: .env file's ADMIN_PASSWORD
   - After logging in, navigate to `/AdminPage`.

 ### Notes